 Allen was ill recently, and is nervous about going out alone, so he always takes

 Brown with him (rule #2).
 Now, start by assuming that Carr is out.
 Therefore, by rule #1, if Allen is out then Brown must be in.
 However, by rule #2, if Allen is out then Brown must be out.
 Because our assumption that Carr is out leads to a contradiction, that must mean that our assumption is false and Carr can never leave the store.
 This doesn't make any sense, though, because it seems perfectly reasonable that Carr could leave the store without violating either rule #1 or rule #2.
 The resolution is that the definition of "if... then" used in propositional logic is different from that used in everyday language, and the statements "if Allen is out then Brown must be in" and "if Allen is out then Brown must be out" are not in fact contradictory.
 This paradox was originally formulated by Lewis Carroll.
 Read the original formulation of the paradox.

 This unintuitive definition of "if... then" can be used to create many confusing statements.
 Consider the statement "If I'm not mistaken, then UFOs exist."
 Now, by the rules of logic, this statement must be true!
 By the definition of "if... then", the only way the statement could be false is if you're not mistaken, and UFOs don't exist.
 But this is a contradiction, since if you're not mistaken, then UFOs exist.
 The resolution of this unintuitive state of affairs is that the truth value of the sentence as a whole tells us nothing about whether UFOs in fact exist, just as the above rules tell us nothing about who is actually inside the store.

 - Newcomb's Paradox

-- Consider the following scenario: Two closed boxes, B1 and B2, are on
+- Two closed boxes, B1 and B2, are on

 of both boxes, or (b) take only what is in B2.
-Some time before the test,
+Some time beforehand,

 The paradox lies in the fact that